- Food and Cooking»

 Bacon Wrapped Figs and Dates

 The first place I ever had a bacon wrapped fig was at a trendy restaurant in downtown Franklin, TN.
 It's called Gray's On Main, which is an upscale, but casual restaurant.
-Originally Gray's Pharmacy, this building has stood attached to a string of downtown shops for 120 years, but for the better part of a decade, has remained empty.
+They are best known for being a pre-prohibition craft bar, but originally they were Gray's Pharmacy.
+This building has stood attached to a string of downtown shops for 120 years, but for the better part of a decade, has remained empty.
 Renovated, the first floor consists of a kitchen and dining area, the second, a mezzanine for live musical performances, dining and a bar with both stools for sitting around the bar and tables for standing around.
 The third floor is for members only with a view of the stage and audience below.

 If I remember right, you have to have reservations to eat downstairs, or pay a cover charge to sit upstairs and watch the band.
 We opted for the "stand-around-tables."
 After a long day at work, I really would have preferred sitting and frankly, conversation was impossible.
 Even though the band seemed quite a ways away, they might as well have been performing on our table.
 As unique as the place is, and as good as the food was, I don't have any plans to return soon, but I can tell you I left with one thing on my mind, "Bacon wrapped figs are amazing!"